simsong/bulk_extractor/README.md

 [![codecov](https://codecov.io/gh/simsong/bulk_extractor/branch/main/graph/badge.svg?token=3w691sdgLu)](https://codecov.io/gh/simsong/bulk_extractor)

+`bulk_extractor` is a high-performance digital forensics exploitation tool.
-`bulk_extractor` is a high-performance C++ program that scans a disk image, a file, or a directory of files and extracts information such as email addresses, JPEGs and JSON snippets without parsing the file system or file system structures.
-The results are stored in feature files or carved into stand-alone files that can be easily inspected, parsed, or processed with automated tools. bulk_extractor also creates histograms of features that it finds, as features that are more common tend to be more important.
+It is a "get evidence" button that rapidly scans any kind of input (disk images, files, directories of files, etc) and extracts structured information such as email addresses, credit card numbers, JPEGs and JSON snippets without parsing the file system or file system structures.
+The results are stored in text files that are easily inspected, searched, or used as inputs for other forensic processing. bulk_extractor also creates histograms of certain kinds of features that it finds, such as Google search terms and email addresses, as previous research has shown that such histograms are especially useful in investigative and law enforcement applications.

-`bulk_extractor` probes every block of data to see if it contains bytes that can be decompressed or otherwise decoded.
+Unlike other digital forensics tools, `bulk_extractor` probes every byte of data to see if it is the start of a sequence that can be decompressed or otherwise decoded.
 If so, the decoded data are recursively re-examined.
 As a result, `bulk_extractor` can find things like BASE64-encoded JPEGs and compressed JSON objects that traditional carving tools miss.

 This is the `bulk_extractor` 2.0 development branch!
 For information